roop/citron/docs/api/CitronLexer.md

 ### `.noMatchingRuleAt(errorPosition: `[`CitronLexerPosition`]`)`

-This error is caused when at position [`CitronLexerPosition`] of the input, none of the specified rules could be applied.
+Signifies that at position [`CitronLexerPosition`] of the input, none of the specified rules could be applied.

 ---